top of page

 Classic Corned Beef Simmer Method

 • This is the traditional method.
-Place your flat cut in a large pot, cover it with water (or broth), and add the spice packet that comes with the corned beef.
+Place your flat cut in a stock pot, cover it with water (or broth), and add the spice packet that comes with the corned beef.

 • Maintain a low simmer, around 200-220°F (93-104°C), to prevent the meat from becoming tough.